infamousjoeg/cyberark-aam-pkiaas/docs/conjur-policy-backend.md

 ## Templates
 ### Create
-When creating a template in the PKI service.
+When a template is created by the PKI service all metadata is stored as a json string as the !variable's secret value.
 The following policy will be loaded.
 3 groups are being created with the template: `read`, `manage` and `delete`:
 ```yaml
 - !variable
   id: templates/<TemplateName>